 We also take a look at why insurance in this age group is so expensive and show you a few tips to keep costs down to a minimum.

-Why is young driver car insurance so expensive?
+Why should I compare young driver insurance quotes?

 As a young driver it can be hard to find affordable cover, but insurance companies do have their reasons.
 From stats to bare facts, young drivers are the riskiest road users.
 This makes those new to the roads more likely to be involved in an accident and so car insurance premiums soar to cover the insurance companies’ risk.